aubreyrees/lite-boolean-formulae/README.rst

 =======

 It is recommend that you use ``make`` and ``tox`` to run the tests.
-First clone the git repo and then enter the cloned repo:
+First clone the git repository and then enter the cloned repository:

 ::